-We have made substantial progress in 2020 across our portfolio as we continue to focus on the discovery and development of allosteric modulator drug candidates for the treatment of neurological disorders.
-We now have three programs expected to initiate clinical trials in the first half of the year, as well as numerous other discovery programs expected to deliver drug candidates in 2021.
-From a financial perspective, we completed one of our long-term goals to become a US listed company with the listing of American Depositary Shares (ADSs) representing our ordinary shares on the Nasdaq Capital Market on 29 January 2020.
+We have made substantial progress in 2021 across our portfolio as we continue to focus on the discovery and development of allosteric modulator drug candidates for the treatment of neurological disorders.
+We now have three programs actively recruiting patients in clinical trials, as well as several other discovery programs that have delivered drug candidates which are rapidly advancing towards enter investigational new drug (IND) enabling studies.
+From a financial perspective, we completed two global offerings raising gross proceeds of \$21.5 million from the sale of new shares primarily in the form of American Depository Shares on the Nasdaq Stock Market, increasing our US investor base and welcoming a number of top tier specialist healthcare investors as shareholders.

 Our priority remains our lead drug candidate, dipraglurant for the treatment of levodopa induced dyskinesia associated with Parkinson's disease.
-We completed several important activities related to this registration program and expect to dose patients in a placebo-controlled Phase 2b/3 pivotal clinical trial in H1 2021.
-In parallel, we substantially completed the preparation for a Phase 2 clinical study with dipraglurant in blepharospasm and expect to start dosing patients in H1 2021.
+We completed several important activities related to this registration program including the initiation of a placebo-controlled Phase 2b/3 pivotal clinical trial in June 2021.
+In parallel, we started dosing patients in a Phase 2 clinical study with dipraglurant for blepharospasm, a debilitating form of dystonia involving the involuntary contraction of the eyelid muscles resulting in visual disturbance which can lead to functional blindness.
 Our third clinical program, ADX71149 is being developed by our partner, Janssen Pharmaceuticals, Inc., a Johnson and Johnson company.
-In 2020, Janssen announced plans to start development in epilepsy with a phase 2a proof of concept clinical study is planned to start dosing patients in Q2 2021.
+In 2021, Janssen started dosing epilepsy patients with focal onset seizures in a Phase 2a proof of concept clinical study with ADX71149 as an add-on in combination with levetiracetam (Keppra), the main stay of therapy for epilepsy patients.

-Our partnership with Indivior was a continued focus of our discovery team in 2020 with multiple lead series of novel gamma-aminobutyric acid subtype B receptor ("GABA_B") positive allosteric modulators ("PAMs") entering clinical candidate selection phase in Q4 2020.
-We expect to deliver drug candidate by the end of 2021 for both Indivior to develop in addiction and for us to develop in Charcot-Marie-Tooth type 1A neuropathy.
-On 30 October 2020, we extended our research collaboration with Indivior and received additional funding of \$2.8 million, bringing total research funding received since 2018 to \$8.4 million, demonstrating their strong commitment to our partnership.
+Our gamma-aminobutyric acid subtype B receptor ("GABAB") positive allosteric modulators ("PAMs") partnership with Indivior was a continued focus of our discovery team in 2021 with multiple novel compounds progressing through clinical candidate selection phase.
+We expect multiple drug candidates to be ready to enter IND enabling studies by the end of 2022 for both Indivior's substance use disorder program and our Charcot-Marie-Tooth type 1A neuropathy program.
+On May 31, 2021, we extended our research collaboration with Indivior and Indivior agreed additional research funding of CHF3.7 million, bringing total research funding since 2018 to more than CHF12 million, demonstrating their strong commitment to our partnership.

-Our metabotropic glutamate receptor subtype 7 ("mGlu7") negative allosteric modulators ("NAM") program for post-traumatic stress disorder has made significant progress in 2020 with the delivery of multiple novel lead series of compounds.
-The program has received significant support in 2020 from our consortium partners under the DiSARM FEAR Eurostars grant award of €4.85 million, which we announced in 2019.
+Our metabotropic glutamate receptor subtype 7 ("mGlu7") negative allosteric modulators ("NAM") program for post-traumatic stress disorder has made significant progress in 2021 with the delivery of multiple novel lead series of compounds and a one series entering clinical candidate selection.
+The program has received significant support in 2021 from our consortium partners under the DiSARM FEAR Eurostars grant award of €4.85 million, which we announced in 2019.